-- Charge both your iPhone and Apple Watch.
+- Charge both your iPhone and your Apple Watch.

-When you go in for service, make sure that you bring these things with you:
+When you go in for a service, make sure you bring these things with you:

 - Your Apple Watch

-- The iPhone that you use with your watch
+- The iPhone you use with your watch

 - The power cables and adapters

-- Your Apple ID and password (For some repairs, you need your Apple ID password to erase your device and turn off Find My iPhone.)
+- Your Apple ID and password (for some repairs, you will need your Apple ID password to erase your device and turn off Find My iPhone).

 - Your sales receipt (if possible, in case your service requires proof of purchase)

-- A form of personal identification, like a drivers license, passport, or other government-issued ID
+- A form of personal identification, such as a driving licence, passport or other government-issued ID

 Drop off your Apple Watch

-When you arrive at a store, a technician will inspect your device.
-If your Apple Watch needs a hardware repair, it will be shipped to an Apple Repair Center.
+When you arrive at the shop, a technician will inspect your device.
+If your Apple Watch needs a hardware repair, it will be sent to an Apple Repair Centre.
 Before it's sent, you'll need to unpair it from your iPhone.
 When you unpair, your iPhone will try to create a backup of your Apple Watch.
-You can use the backup to restore your Apple Watch when it returns from service.
+You can use the backup to restore your Apple Watch when it has been returned from a service.

 Contact Apple Support for more information.